 Dear Ms. Dora,

-On 29th July 2018 at 3:15 p.m., I came in your office with the details of the requests sent by one of our most important clients.
-He had been requesting you over the emails as well as phone calls to send him some documents.
+On 29th July 20XX at 3:15 p.m., I came to your office with the details of the requests sent by one of our most important clients.
+He had been requesting you over emails as well as phone calls to send him some documents.
 As you did not send him the documents, after two weeks, he contacted us directly.

 Such unprofessional behavior is not tolerable by the company and you have forced us to issue this formal warning letter which will be kept in your employee file for evaluation purposes.
 You are being warned to rectify your unprofessionalism and become more responsible and careful toward your tasks and projects as well as your behavior.

-Kindly, contact and apologize to the client and in future, we hope to see an improvement.
+Kindly, contact and apologize to the client, and in the future, we hope to see an improvement.